stratusjerry/velero/site/content/docs/main/file-system-backup.md

 refer to [restic integration](#how-velero-integrates-with-restic) and [kopia integration](#how-velero-integrates-with-kopia) for details.

 ### Path selection
-Velero's FSB supports two data movement paths, the restic path and the kopia path.
+Velero's FSB supports two data movement paths: restic and kopia.
 Velero allows users to select between the two paths:
-- For backup, the path is specified at the installation time through the `uploader-type` flag, the valid value is either `restic` or `kopia`, or default to `kopia` if the value is not specified.
-The selection is not allowed to be changed after the installation.
+- For backup, the path is specified at the installation time with the `uploader-type` flag, the valid value is either `restic` or `kopia`, and defaults to `kopia` if not specified.
+The selection is not allowed to be changed after installation.
 - For restore, the path is decided by the path used to back up the data, it is automatically selected.
 For example, if you've created a backup with restic path, then you reinstall Velero with `uploader-type=kopia`, when you create a restore from the backup, the restore still goes with restic path.